Not only do I think the definition of the word “fortitude” is amazing, it has a personal message and story behind it that goes much deeper for me...

 Joni quit working as a Nutritionist at Natural Grocers about a year before I did.
 She always loved to cook and bake and her dream was to open a Paleo restaurant.
 In the meantime, she made up multiple delicious Paleo bread recipes and created a company called “Fortitude Foods”.
 Her passion, determination and courage paid off.
 The giant national supermarket, Kroger’s, was very interested.
 Joni was in strong negotiations with them for two of her Paleo bread recipes.
 Even though Joni’s company, Fortitude Foods, was having some strong interest, she was struggling to make it profitable.
 I think it wore on her more than anyone realized.

 I miss Joni’s friendship, rapport, spunk and laughter tremendously!
-With my heartfelt gratitude of being Joni Soule’s close friend, along with my admiration, appreciation, respect, and a tribute to her, I named my nutrition practice Fortitude Functional Nutrition.
+With my heartfelt gratitude for being Joni Soule’s close friend, along with my admiration, appreciation, respect, and tribute to her, I named my nutrition practice Fortitude Functional Nutrition.